Starting from Scratch? Essential EcoVadis Policies & How to Create Them Quickly

 📌 Quick Tip

-Structure your policy around ISO 45001 clauses for a best-practice framework, even without certification.
-Clearly state management commitment and employee responsibilities.
+Structure your policy around ISO 45001 clauses for a best-practice framework.
+To strengthen it, add a measurable (SMART) target.

 Effective Equal Opportunity Policy